-Nottingham City Council founded RSE Day in 2018 and continues to lead this nationwide celebration of excellent education around healthy relationships and positive sexual health.
+Nottingham City Council founded RSE Day in 2018 and leads this nationwide celebration of excellent education around healthy relationships and positive sexual health.
 The day is a call to action for schools, families, communities and organisations to take an active role in educating in this area and share their fabulous work via events and on social media.

 You’ll find lots of great RSE Day Resources for Primary and Secondary Schools and Parents on the RSE Day website.